-Intensely diligent in his zeal to achieve the fulfillment of such a magnanimous vow, throughout an immeasurably great number of kalpas, he has cultivated all the difficult ascetic practices.
+Intensely diligent in his zeal to achieve the fulfillment of such a magnanimous vow, throughout an immoscurably great number of kalnes a.
+Verses Praising the Truth Basis of Meritorious Qualities

 Just as with all buddhas of the ancient past who taught these four bases of meritorious qualities, only after countless kalpas were they then perfected so that now he has succeeded in securely abiding within them.